MichaelJames8847/DigitalDungeon/README.md

 # DigitalDungeon
-DigitalDungeon - Your Personalized Gaming Experience Primary Features
+DigitalDungeon - Your Personalized Gaming Experience

+In order to run DigitalDungeon from your local machine:
+Clone Github repo,
+Start the debugger (F5 or the "play" icon on the left hand side of the sidebar), cd into client folder, run npm start,
+Enjoy!

+Primary Features

     User Registration and Preferences: Register as a user, set up your gaming preferences, and upload your profile picture.